nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - **Previously**: You built and ran with multiple commands
 - **Now**: Everything is defined declaratively
 - `command:` - This starts your React development server!
 When this runs, your app is live at localhost:3000
-- **No dependencies**: The client doesn't depend on the API, giving you more flexibility

 **Key Improvements Over Manual Setup**